GuillermoAgueroVivas/Tractor_Menu_Tools/job_level/README.md

 # Index
-This repository contains all the tools I have created at the Job Level for Tractor.
+This repository contains the tools I have created at the Job Level for Tractor.
 Here is a brief explanation of what each tool does.

 **after_jobs_info_getter.py** :